Loving Presence

 • Who is one Christian that you wish your ministry or Christian life resembled?
 Why?
 How does your life resemble theirs?
 Are your spiritual giftings the same as theirs?

 • Who has made the biggest difference in your life?
-A famous Christian, or someone who you through your darkest times?
+A famous Christian, or someone who loved you through your darkest times?

 ※Prayer※